 Support for Congenital Adrenal Hyperplasia

 Most symptoms of congenital adrenal hyperplasia can be managed with daily medication.
 Our pediatric specialists work with families to help them address other aspects of the condition, including the psychological impact.
-Throughout treatment, our doctors may refer you and your child to the Sala Institute for Child and Family Centered Care, part of Hassenfeld Children's Hospital of New York at NYU Langone, for wellness resources.
+Throughout treatment, our doctors may refer you and your child to the Sala Institute for Child and Family Centered Care, part of Hassenfeld Children’s Hospital at NYU Langone, for wellness resources.

 For children with congenital adrenal hyperplasia, as with all children, a diet rich in fruits and vegetables and low in processed foods and saturated and trans fats can help to maintain health and ensure growth and development.
 Your doctor may refer you to a registered dietitian who can offer advice on how to incorporate healthy foods and exercise into your child’s lifestyle.